todogroup/osposurvey/2020/questions.md

 * Train developers to contribute to open source projects
 * Create its own open source projects
 * Attend and speak at open source events or conferences
+>ROUTING: "Never" or "Don't know for "Use of open source code in commercial products" goes to Part 1c.
+Everyone else skips goes to Part 1b.

+### Part 1b
+4. What percentage of your products are built using open source components?
+* 1-20%
+* 21-40%
+* 41-60%
+* 61-80%
+* 81-100%
+* Our products do not have any software components
+* Don't know

+### Part 1c
-4. Does your company have a formal policy governing use and contribution to open source projects in the following areas?
+5. Does your company have a formal policy governing use and contribution to open source projects in the following areas?
 >{Yes No Don't know}
 * Use of open source code in products (dependencies)
 * Releasing open source code or projects